kevban/bankly-mobile/README.md

 ![screenshot](assets/screenshots/categories.png)

 ## Technology Used
-- React native
+- React native, redux
-- Plaid
+- Bank API: Plaid

 ## Other
 - This project was made for Springboard Capstone project 2